 Jeanne Bigard

-The goal of the Society of St. Peter Apostle then and now has been to invite individuals to support the education of candidates for the Catholic priesthood in the Developing World and to support the continued formation and training of priests, religious brothers and religious sisters in the mission lands.
+The goal of the Society of St. Peter Apostle then and now has been to invite individuals to support the education of candidates for the Catholic priesthood in the Developing World and to support the continued formation and training of priests, religious brothers, and sisters in the mission lands.

 In its first year, the Society of St. Peter Apostle sent assistance for some 2,700 seminarians in the Missions.
 Today, some 30,000 major seminarians, mostly in Africa and Asia, receive an annual subsidy of $700 per student.